 IPRT MEDIA ADVISORY

-The Irish Penal Reform Trust (IPRT) welcomes the publication today (Thursday, 3rd August 2017) by the Health Information and Quality Authority of its comprehensive and detailed report on an unannounced inspection of Oberstown Children Detention Campus, conducted 27 - 30 March 2017.
+The Irish Penal Reform Trust (IPRT) welcomes the publication today (Thursday, 3rd August 2017) by the Health Information and Quality Authority of its comprehensive and detailed report on an announced inspection of Oberstown Children Detention Campus, conducted 27 - 30 March 2017.
 IPRT also welcomes the Action Plan by Oberstown management in response to identified issues, and calls for more regular inspections during the transition period to ensure progress on implementation of actions is met.

 The HIQA inspection report of Oberstown identifies positive findings in relation to relationships between staff and children, provision of emotional and psychological support, education, and a strong emphasis on participation and consultation with children.